 How are you making mediation possible during the pandemic?

 We can’t pretend that life is normal but we have actively sought to continue providing assistance for those going through a separation through continuing to provide mediation services.
-By moving meetings to take place online we can still offer all the usual aspects of mediation, the only thing missing is the physical presence in the same room.
-You still get all the same information and support, but with none of the risk that physical meetings bring.
-We are also offering some evening meetings in order to help clients who are managing home schooling and/or home working during the course of the day.
+By moving meetings to take place online (and now working to offer some in person meetings) we can still offer all the usual aspects of mediation – online and in person.
+You still get all the same information and support online but with none of the risk that physical meetings bring.
 We are working as flexibly as possible so we can help you.
 If you have specific concerns then please get in touch to discuss these.

 Will these arrangements change?